Corn market outlook, supply and cost management challenges

 Looking forward, unknowns still exist that could drive additional volatility in the coming months, such as the potential return of La Niña, which can substantially impact yields in the southern growing regions of South America.

-The war in Ukraine has restructured trade flows for Eastern Europe, with overland routes favored over the relatively more dangerous Black Sea transit.
-Farmers in bordering countries have put political pressure on governments as competitively priced Ukrainian grain and oilseed shipments oversupplied domestic markets in Eastern Europe.
-All of this has contributed to some of the highest levels of market volatility ever seen in the agricultural and energy sphere.
+The war in Ukraine has reshaped trade flows in Eastern Europe, with overland routes becoming favored over the more dangerous Black Sea transit immediately after the conflict began.
+However, this shift led to political pressure from farmers in neighboring countries, as competitively priced Ukrainian grain and oilseed shipments flooded domestic markets in other Eastern European nations.
+Later on, thanks to its Humanitarian corridor, Ukraine increased its exports through deep-water ports, bringing them back to pre-war levels at points during the year.
+These changes in export channels have contributed to some of the highest levels of market volatility ever seen in the agricultural and energy sphere.

 While the market has largely priced in the risk of the conflict, a shortfall in European wheat and barley production this summer will likely change the relationship between corn, wheat, and barley prices in Eastern Europe and the rest of the European market, supporting E.U. basis levels, even as potential record U.S. corn production weighs on futures prices.